-During the summer of 1940 as the air war raged in the skies above England the pre-war tactics developed by the RAF were to be tested.
-Early skirmishes with the Luftwaffe would lead to valuable
+During the summer of 1940 as the air war raged in the skies above England the pre-war Fighter Area Attack tactics developed by the RAF were tested against the Luftwaffe, who had honed their

 During the years preceding World War 2 the prevalent idea that affected military thinking at the time was as Stanley Baldwin, leader of the Conservatives, stated in a speech to the British Parliament

 in 1932 was that “the bomber will always get through” therefore limiting the damage enemy aircraft could do would be the responsibility of the Royal Air Force.

 The tactics developed by the Royal Air Force were known as Fighter Area Attacks (FAA) of which there were six different scenarios to attack enemy aircraft depending on the amount and type of

 aircraft intercepted.
 These were based on the premise that attacking bombers would have to fly from airfields in Germany and would be without effective fighter cover.
 FAA would see the squadron

 fly in a very tight three aircraft Vic formation over four sections with two sections per flight, known as either 'A' or 'B' flight, meaning a total of twelve aircraft with only the lead aircraft

 able to search for enemy aircraft.
 Once they spotted the hostile aircraft the squadron would position themselves according to the Fighter Area Attack chosen.

 During the Battle of Britain a typical Royal Air Force fighter Squadron was to have at least sixteen aircraft to enable twelve aircraft to be used whilst the others were being serviced or out of action, although at times some

 squadrons were unable to meet this number.
 The squadron would be split into four sections (blue, green, yellow and red) with three pilots (one, two and three), with two sections making up one flight of aircraft.
 Each section was led by a section leader with two wingmen, with a colour and